 Having had enough, Erik the Red decided to leave Iceland altogether.
 He had heard of a large landmass due west of Iceland, discovered nearly 100 years earlier by Norwegian sailor Gunnbjörn Ulfsson.
 The journey covered approximately 900 nautical miles of open ocean, but the danger was mitigated by the Viking ships’ advanced design and Erik’s superior navigation skills.

 Between 982 and 983, Erik the Red rounded the southernmost tip of the large landmass, finally arriving at a fjord now known as Tunulliarfik.
 From this base, Erik spent the next two years exploring west and north, assigning names to places he visited with derivatives of his name.
 He believed the land he explored was suitable for raising livestock and named it Greenland, hoping it would sound more enticing to would-be settlers.

 Establishing Continuous Settlements

 In 985, Erik the Red’s exile sentence had expired and he returned to Iceland.
-By the next year, he had convinced several hundred people that Greenland held great promise.
-In 985, he set out with 25 ships and more than 400 people.
+He convinced several hundred people that Greenland held great promise and set out with 25 ships and more than 400 people.
 Several ships had to turn back or were lost, but 14 arrived, and soon the pilgrims established two colonies, the Eastern Settlement (or Eystribyggð) and the Western Settlement (or Vestribyggð), with a number of small settlements between them.
 Here, Erik the Red lived like a lord with his wife and four children, sons Leif, Thorvald, and Thorstein and daughter Freydis.
 The settlements are said to have survived a deadly epidemic but never grew to more than 2,500–5,000 people.
 The colonies eventually died out around the time of Columbus.

 Legend states that Erik died soon after the turn of the millennium, possibly due to complications from injuries sustained after falling off a horse.